JelleZijlstra/taxonomy/docs/species_names.rst

 such as alius, alia, aliud and celer, celeris, celere.

-There is a special group of names of the form adjective-i-noun, where the noun is often a body part, like breviceps "short-headed".
+There is a special group of names of the form adjective-i-noun, where the noun is often a body part, like _breviceps_ "short-headed".
 I believe that these names are adjectives, although many are indeclinable.

 Nouns in apposition
 -------------------
 Latin nouns in the nominative case are fairly common as scientific names.
-For example, typus "type" is common.
+For example, _typus_ "type" is common.
 The Code specifies (Art.
 31.2.2) that names that could be either a noun or an adjective are to be treated as nouns unless there is evidence that the author intended them to be adjectives.
-This affects many names in -fer.
+This affects many names in _-fer_.

 Genitive nouns
 --------------